S. Walker's Hotel: History

 Sylvester and Lucy Walker were married in New Berlin, New York in 1816.
-By the mid-1830s they had moved to Cooperstown, New York where they ran the Union Hall hotel.
-In about 1838 they moved to Michigan and likely leased the inn and tavern located across the road from this site from the owner, Calvin Snell.
+By the mid-1830s, they had moved to Cooperstown, New York where they ran the Union Hall hotel.
+In about 1838, they moved to Michigan and likely leased the inn and tavern located across the road from this site from the owner, Calvin Snell.
 At the time, traffic along what was then called the Chicago Road was increasing, as it was the primary route between Detroit and Chicago.
 In 1842, the Walkers purchased the tavern, renaming it the Walker Tavern.
-The Walker Tavern still stands.
 The Walkers continued to run the older, frame tavern until 1853.
 However, in that year, Walker augmented his business by beginning construction on a new brick hotel at the present site.
+The Walker Tavern still stands today.

-The new building was completed in late 1852, and had a separate dining room and taproom on the first floor, guest rooms on the second floor, and a ballroom on the third floor.
+The new building was completed in late 1852 and it had a separate dining room and taproom on the first floor, guest rooms on the second floor, and a ballroom on the third floor.
 The Walkers continued to own both the frame Walker Tavern and the new hotel until 1863.
-Although traffic along the Chicago Road was decreasing due to the construction of railroad lines through southern Michigan, the Walkers likely kept in business through the taproom catering to local residents.
-In 1859, Walker sold the hotel to Silas Giles of Detroit, but remained living in the hotel until his death in 1868.
+Although the Chicago Road saw a decrease in traffic due to the construction of railroad lines in southern Michigan, the Walkers were likely able to stay in business thanks to their taproom, which catered to residents.
+In 1859, Walker sold the hotel to Silas Giles of Detroit but remained living in the hotel until he died in 1868.

 Silas Giles sold the hotel to William Graves and George Curtis in 1863, who in turn sold it to Lyman Nearing later that same year.
-Lyman Nearing was born in 1817 in Lafayette, New York and moved to Michigan just before purchasing the hotel.
+Lyman Nearing was born in 1817 in Lafayette, New York, and moved to Michigan just before purchasing the hotel.
 In 1864, he married Jane Turner, and the couple moved into the hotel.
-In 1865, they changed the name to the Nearing House, and owned and managed the establishment until 1887, when the mortgage was foreclosed and he lost the hotel.
-Walker B. Sherman purchased the hotel at the sheriff's sale, and after his death in 1892 it was sold to Edwin B. Culver.
+In 1865, they changed the name to the Nearing House and owned and managed the establishment until 1887, when the mortgage was foreclosed and he lost the hotel.
+Walker B. Sherman purchased the hotel at the sheriff's sale, and after he died in 1892, it was sold to Edwin B. Culver.
 The hotel was sold again in 1898 to Frank Fitzgerald, and in 1900 to George Burton.
-Burton owned and managed the hotel until 1922, but with mixed success.
+Burton owned and managed the hotel until 1922 but with mixed success.